filbeam/contracts/README.md

 # FilBeam Contract

 FilBeam is a smart contract for managing CDN and cache-miss usage-based payments in the Filecoin ecosystem.
-It provides batch processing capabilities and flexible decimal pricing support.
+It provides batch processing capabilities and usage-based billing for data egress.

 ## Features